Wendy E. Brawer

 A pioneer in collaborative internet-based development, Wendy has led the development of the nonprofit Green Map System, its acclaimed universal iconography, inclusive methodology and locally-led global network.
 With local projects in about 1,000 cities in 65 countries, Green Map is extending to the making of green places, in addition to maps, experiences, etc. See GreenMap.org.
 Locally, Wendy pilots new concepts in mapping for engagement for and with New Yorkers - see GreenMapNYC.org

 In addition to placemaking and projects, Wendy has also spoken on sustainable and social design at scores of conferences and universities.
 Her social innovations and design consultancies have addressed renewable energy, waste reduction and community engagement.
 Wendy's work for our common future has been covered by the media since 1992.
-She was included among the 50 Visionaries Changing Your World, according to UTNE, and more recently made the (Post) Growth shortlist.
-Wendy has been the Designer in Residence at the Smithsonian National Design Museum, a Lower East Side Hero and a TED Resident, among other honors.
-Wendy 'walks her talk' as an everyday cyclist, board member and mentor.
+She was included among the 50 Visionaries Changing Your World according to UTNE, and later, was placed on the (Post) Growth shortlist.
+Wendy has been the Designer in Residence at the Smithsonian National Design Museum, a Lower East Side Hero and a 2017 TED Resident, among other honors.
+Wendy 'walks her talk' as an everyday cyclist, climate creative, board member and mentor.

 Sane Energy's Radical Mapping event, 2016